Download This Sample

-- The sea lanes within the Indian Ocean are extremely important for trade, as it provides major sea routes that connect the Middle East, Africa, East Asia, Europe, and the Americas.
+- The sea lanes within the Indian Ocean are extremely important for trade, as they provide major sea routes connecting the Middle East, Africa, East Asia, Europe, and the Americas.

-- The Indian Ocean covers about 27.2 million square miles and is the warmest ocean on Earth.
+- The Indian Ocean is the warmest ocean on Earth.

 - The Indian Ocean opened up around 156 million years ago when Africa separated from the supercontinent, Gondwana.
 From there, the Indian subcontinent broke away from the Australia-Antarctica subcontinent between 135-125 million years ago.

 - Historically important trading ports in the Indian Ocean include Durban and Richards Bay in South Africa, Kolkata, Chennai, and Mumbai in India, and Fremantle and Melbourne in Australia.

 - Singapore has the busiest container port on the Indian Ocean, and Durban in South Africa is the largest and busiest port in Africa.

 - The Indian Ocean came to prominence during the 1500s, known as the “age of discovery”, as it was an important trade route for the silk trade and was also used by sailors to find a route around Africa.

 - During the 17th and 18th centuries, European powers sought control of the trade routes in the Indian Ocean, but Britain was most successful.